Leesburg Pike Line: Service Changes

-June 2002 Changes

 Service between Old Town Alexandria and King Street - Old Town station has been discontinued on June 30, 2002.
 Service to Old Town Alexandria is provided by DASH.

-December 2009 Changes

 On December 27, 2009, the 28B was discontinued, and service through North Ridge and Seminary Hills was also discontinued.
 The 28A portion between Inova Alexandria Hospital and King Street Station became a limited-stop portion, local stops have been replaced by DASH routes AT5 and AT6.

-January 2012 Changes

 The new Seven Corners Transit Center opened on January 22, 2012 next to Seven Corners Shopping Center.
 The 28A was rerouted to serve the new transit center to connect with other routes.
 The schedules of the 28A trips remains unchanged.

-July 2014 Changes

 As the Silver Line opened at Tysons Corner, the 28A extends from Tysons Corner Center to Tysons Corner station, bringing more bus connections to other routes.

-June 2017 Changes

 Beginning June 25, 2017, Route 28A westbound trips to Tysons Corner Metrorail Station will not operate via Tysons Corner Center (Towers Crescent Dr, Tysons One Place and Fashion Blvd).
 Eastbound trips to King Street-Old Town Metrorail Station will continue to operate via Tysons Corner Center.

-September 2021 Changes
+During the COVID-19 pandemic, the line was reduced to operate on its Saturday supplemental schedule beginning on March 16, 2020.
+However beginning on March 18, 2020, the line was further reduced to operate on its Sunday schedule.
+Weekend service was also reduced beginning on March 21, 2020, operating every 30 minutes.
+Full service was restored beginning on August 23, 2020.

 On September 5, 2021, Route 28A underwent significant changes on its route.
 In the city of Alexandria service along King Street, West Braddock Road and North Howard Street between West Braddock Road and Seminary Road was discontinued.
 The route was rerouted to Duke Street, North Jordan Street and North Howard Street, (serving limited stops on Duke Street at Alexandria Commons Shopping Center, Early Street and Jordan Street), and serving all stops on North Jordan and North Howard Streets, service along King Street was replaced by DASH Route 31, while service along West Braddock Road and North Howard Street between Seminary Road and West Braddock Road was replaced by DASH Route 36.
 The route was also significantly rerouted in the city of Falls Church.
 Service along East Broad Street between Seven Corners and Washington Street was discontinued and rerouted to North Washington Street, Washington Boulevard, Sycamore Street, Roosevelt Street and Wilson Boulevard.
 A new connection was also established at East Falls Church station.

+Due to rising cases of the COVID-19 Omicron variant, the line was reduced to its Saturday service on weekdays.
+Full weekday service resumed on February 7, 2022.

+As part of WMATA's Better Bus Redesign beginning on June 29, 2025, the 28A was renamed into the F20, keeping the same routing.